 - ⅛ cup brown sugar

 - ½ sheet puff pastry, cut widthwise into 2 nearly square pieces Puff pastry made with oil is usually vegan.
 Check the ingredients to be sure.

-- 1 tsp turbinado sugar or white sugar
+- 1 teaspoon turbinado sugar or white sugar

-- 1 TB milk (non-dairy), optional (for a pastry wash) Non-vegan alternative: use cow milk or a beaten egg
+- 1 tablespoon milk (non-dairy), optional (for a pastry wash) Non-vegan alternative: use cow milk or a beaten egg

 - powdered sugar to serve, optional